 - To secure your space on the tour, you can pay a $1,000 per person non-refundable deposit if you prefer not to pay in full all at once.

-- Full payment is due by April 19th, 2022.
-Failure to pay in full by this date may result in forfeiture of your deposit money and your space on the ecotour.
+- Full payment is due by May 6th, 2022.
+Failure to pay by that date may result in forfeiture of your deposit money and your space on the ecotour.

 - We accept checks and credit cards.